SARAH LORD ENGLISH LITERATURE.

 Leonato the 'white-bearded fellow' is involved.
 Benedick describes the 'conference' as 'sadly borne' meaning conducted in seriousness, he also believes they have facts from Hero.

+What effect does the news of Beatrice’s possible suicide have on Benedick?
 He feels it is his duty to requite her love to save her, he realises his love for her and is willing to endure 'wit broken on' him for her.

 What is Beatrice’s meaning in the message she delivers to Benedick between lines 243 – 252?
 What does Benedick think she means?